hysamah/ES_project2/README.md

 ## Other Features

 ### Automatic Replay/Repeat
-Using two buttons, the record button is used to record the hand-gestures as it records (sample) a sequence of movements of the kit for a specific time duration and then replay these movements automatically when pressing the replay button. to implement this, `void start_recording()` and `void play_recorded()` functions were implemented.
+Using two buttons, the record button is used to record the hand gestures as it records (sample) a sequence of movements of the kit for specific time duration and then replay these movements automatically when pressing the replay button. to implement this, `void start_recording()` and `void play_recorded()` functions were implemented.
 On pressing GPIOB Pin 3, the function `start_recording()` is called and the movements are saved inside an array.
-On pressing GPIOB Pin 1, the function `play_recorded()` is called and the sequence of movements are played from the recorded array and it keeps repeating the sequence of monvments untill the replay button is released.
+On pressing GPIOB Pin 1, the function `play_recorded()` is called and the sequence of movements are played from the recorded array and it keeps repeating the sequence of movements until the replay button is released.

 ### PID control loop